Medical Malpractice Claims Explained

 Furthermore, our experience is that most doctors and medical professionals are honest, admired citizens of our communities.
 They may very well want to make amends to correct their medical mistake(s).
 Medical malpractice insurance companies, however, play by entirely different rules.
 Despite their catchy slogans, they are in business to make money and they are not “your friend.”
 In fact, you are, in a word, the enemy no matter if you are victim or not.
 So, these companies often will delay and deny your claim.
 Moreover, they understand that malpractice cases are often complicated and costly.
 So, the insurance carrier and its attorneys will often try tactics to make your case frustrating, time-consuming, and expensive, so that you want to give up.

-WE ARE HERE TO HELP!
 A medical malpractice claim can be a very complicated world which requires the services of an experienced law firm which has a track record of success.
 We are that firm!
-We have served our clients for over 30 years (and our two partners have over 60 years of proven trial experience) with proven results in the arena of medical malpractice.
+We have served our clients for over 30 years with proven results in the arena of medical malpractice.
 However, the thing that brings us the most pride is simply the difference we have been able to make in the lives of our clients.
 The success we have had eases the impact of injuries, restored quality of life and permitted clients to simply “get on” with life.

 If you believe you or a loved one is a victim of Medical Malpractice, contact us today for a Free Consultation at our Marietta, Georgia location.
 We look forward to serving you.